amankochhar/amankochhar.github.io/README.md

-This repo hosts my static website
+This repo hosts my static website.
+The template I'm using is called Massively from HTML5 UP.